Slabtown (The Walking Dead): Plot

 Dr. Edwards tells Beth to give Gavin, who is in life support, a dose of Clozapine, an atypical antipsychotic, which kills him.
 An angry Dawn demands to know what happened, and Noah lies and takes the blame.
 Dawn has Noah beaten as a punishment.
 Dr. Edwards insists to Beth that he told her to give Gavin Clonazepam, a benzodiazepine, rather than Clozapine.
 Dawn warns Beth that she knew Noah was lying but was forced to make an example of him for the greater good.
 Dawn tells Beth that she isn't strong enough for the world as it is, but Beth insists she is.

 The next day, Beth and Noah plan to escape the hospital via the elevator shaft to the basement.
 While retrieving a key from Dawn's office, Beth finds the body of Joan, who has committed suicide.
 Beth is caught by Gorman, who offers his silence in return for sex.
 Beth hits him in the head with a lollipop jar, leaving him to be eaten by a reanimated Joan.
 Beth and Noah climb down the elevator shaft, but Noah gets attacked by a walker a few floors down and then falls and injures his leg, attracting walkers.
-Whilst escaping, Beth shoots some walkers with the gun she got from Gorman.
+While escaping, Beth shoots some walkers with a gun she got from Gorman.
 Noah escapes, but Beth is recaptured in the parking lot after officers arrive.

 Dawn confronts Beth about the deaths of Joan and Gorman.
 Beth tells Dawn that the two deaths were the result of the hospital's corrupt regime and that nobody is coming to rescue them.
 Dawn strikes Beth in anger.
 Later, while Dr. Edwards treats her injuries, Beth reveals that she discovered Gavin was a doctor.
 Dr. Edwards admits he knew Gavin, and he arranged his death in an attempt to remain indispensable to Dawn, ensuring his own survival.
 Appalled, Beth later obtains a pair of scissors with the intention of killing Dr. Edwards, but she is stopped in her tracks when a gurney carrying an unconscious Carol is brought into the hospital.